thesse1/webmethods-api-gateway-staging/README.md

 }
 ```

 This API project contains an instance of the Postman Echo API with API mocking enabled.
 API tests will be executed on the BUILD environment against the Mock API, and the API will be deployed on DEV with mocking enabled.
 For the deployment on TEST and PROD, mocking will be disabled.
-This example also features a _TEST application which is also deployed on the TEST environment together with the _TEST application.

 ### multiple-tenants